Meteorite Totem Pendant — Hand-Carved , Heritage Gilding

 Nine Traditional Steps (At a Glance)

-1. Outline – Sketch the design lines to guide carving.
+1. Outline – sketch design lines

-8. Polish – Fine sanding and polishing for clarity and sheen.
+8. Polish – fine sanding and polishing

 Modern practice favors metal-to-metal contrast—letting form, texture, and light do the work.
-The result preserves the spirit of the old method while presenting a restrained, contemporary visual language.

 Ancient Iron-Jian-Gold | A Spiritual Art from the Snowlands · Special Edition in Patternless Meteorite